CivicSpleen/ambry/doc/source/install.rst

 Installing Ambry
 ################

-Ambry is a complex package that has dependencies on a lot of other code, some of which are hard to build from source, so there are a few different was to install it.
+Ambry is a complex package that has dependencies on a lot of other code, some of which are hard to build from source, so there are a few different ways to install it.

 * `Mac OS X`_
 * `Linux, Ubuntu`_